nonjene/grunt-update-reference/README.md

 Task will print colored change log in console, for checking what modify the task has done.

+It will only hit the file name, need not match the entire path.

 ## Getting Started

 If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [`gruntfile.js`](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
 Once you're familiar with that process, you may install this plugin with this command: